-Brand Positioning for Manufacturers
+Brand Positioning for Contract Manufacturing

 For many contract manufacturers, branding has been a low-priority cosmetic activity.
 If you had a serviceable logo, a website that captured the range of your offerings, and a social media presence for the occasional PR push - that was enough.

 But not anymore.
-To cut through the noise, make an impact in the market and attract the right fit leads that can grow your business, how your manufacturer brand is positioned and what it stands for in the market really matters.
+To cut through the noise, make an impact in the market and attract the right fit leads that can grow your business, how your manufacturing brand is positioned and what it stands for in the market really matters.

 What is manufacturer brand positioning?